itplr-kosit/xrechnung-schematron/docs/development.md

 This error occurs if an assertion uses an XPath function which only expects one element per function call, but receives several.

+If a rule tests a specific element which can occur multiple times, a test instance has to have multiple occurences of the element.

 If a rule tests a specific element within a parent element, which can occur multiple times, a test instance has to have multiple occurences of the parent element.

 ### Conventions